Certificate in Healthcare Quality and Safety

 1.0 Course Unit

-This four-day intensive graduate institute applies core clinical informatics concepts in the context of quality improvement and patient safety initiatives.
+This intensive graduate institute applies core clinical informatics concepts in the context of quality improvement and patient safety initiatives.
 Content covered addresses foundational theories, frameworks, and policies of clinical informatics relevant to quality improvement and patient safety as well as practical application of informatics tools relevant to quality improvement efforts and local governance structure.
 Learners will be exposed to a variety of informatics leaders from across both the University of Pennsylvania Health System and Children’s Hospital of Philadelphia.
-A hybrid structure of two full, in-person days with two half, virtual days with optional offers hours is intended to allow flexibility for learners while maximizing beneficial interactions between learner, instructors, and building the UPHS/CHOP informatics community
+The course is offered in both abbreviated (0.5 CU) and comprehensive (1.0 CU) versions.
+Those taking the comprehensive course will have exposure to material on advanced analytics strategies and hands-on data management.
+A hybrid structure of in-person days with one virtual day, and optional offers hours is intended to allow flexibility for learners while maximizing beneficial interactions and active participation between learner, instructors, and building the UPHS/CHOP informatics community.

-Taught by: Srinath Adusumalli, MD, MSHP, MBMI and Leah Carr, MD, MSHP
+Taught by: Srinath Adusumalli, MD, MSHP, MBMI and Leah Carr, MD

 This course provides an overview of quantitative and qualitative methods for evaluating quality improvement and patient safety (QI/PS) efforts in healthcare.
 Through the use of assigned readings, discussion, and assignments, students will develop skills to critique evaluations of existing QI/PS projects and design a robust evaluation of a healthcare improvement initiative.
 Topics include the principles of good measurement, development of performance measures, intermediate and advanced concepts in statistical process control, and the research methods used in the evaluation of QI/PS interventions.